evanTheTerribleWarrior/Twilio-Outbound-Messaging/README.md

 1. Install the [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart#install-twilio-cli)
 2. Install the [serverless toolkit](https://www.twilio.com/docs/labs/serverless-toolkit/getting-started)

-**Ensure you select the correct column that contains the Phone Numbers from the relevant dropdown**

 ## Setup

 3. Clone the repository and `cd` into it: